senseyeio/spaniel/README.md

 	intersection := input.Intersection()
 	fmt.Println(intersection[0].Start(), intersection[0].End()) // 00:30 - 01:00

+ ### Types

+ NewEmptyTyped sets the span to be [) by default - i.e. including the left-most point, excluding the right-most.
+In other words, [1,2,3) and [3,4,5) do not overlap, but are contiguous.
+Instants are [] by default (they contain a single time).

+If you would like to override these types, you can use NewEmpty:

+    openSpan := timespan.NewEmpty(now, now.Add(1*time.Hour)), timespan.Open, timespan.Open)

+ ### Handlers

  If you need to use a more complex object, you can call UnionWithHandler and IntersectionWithHandler.
 There is an example of this in ``examples/handlers.go``.